parker-codes/dbg-expr/README.md

 ## Features

 - display called location (file and line number)
-- unevaluated expression
+- show unevaluated expression (with variable names intact!)
 - value of expression result
-- returns value so it can be used in place!
+- returns value so it can be used in place! (very useful - see examples)

 ---